-Temperature affected ethanol yields, by-products of the fermentation, and aroma of the wine.
+Temperature effected ethanol yields, byproducts of the fermentation, and aroma of the wine.
 At the higher temperatures, the yield of ethanol is slightly decreased.
-Conversely, at a lower temperature, yeast grows slowly.
-The rate of fermentation increases with increasing temperature up to about 30° to 33°C (Reed & Nagodawithana, 1991).
-This study result showed that the suitable temperature for the fermentation of the strains is from 28 to 30°C and at 30°C the highest yield of alcohol production (Figure 9).
-According to Luong (2009), this is also a suitable temperature for the development of biomass.
+Conversely, at lower temperature, yeast grows slowly.
+The rate of fermentation increases with increasing temperature up to about 30° to 33°C (Reed G. and Nagodawithana T. W., 1991).
+This study result showed that the suitable temperature for the fermentation of the strains is from 28 to 30°C and at 30°C the highest yield of alcohol production (Fig. 9).
+According to Luong Duc Pham (2006) this is also the suitable temperature for the development of biomass.